 The new video for Logos is a handdrawn animation – and a real labor of love – by Archy’s brother Jack, a visual artist and musician based in south east London.

-Archy’s music houses a dense web of allusion and influence, from Franz Kafka to Arto Lindsay
+Archy’s music houses a dense web of allusion and influence, from Franz Kafka to Arto Lindsay.
+It’s a thread that runs between the two brothers, as they shaped each other's artistic tastes growing up.

 The song charts a halting, wistful journey through a hostile landscape, with Jack’s shifting cast of characters navigating their way across an unforgiving desert.
 The one-eyed extraterrestrial figure, crocodile and lunar bodies recall the visual language of earlier pieces Jack has made for Archy, like the artwork for his debut album, 6 Feet Beneath The Moon.